He-Yin Zhen: Feminism

-He Zhen's critique focused on two aspects of Chinese patriarchy at that time.
+He-Yin's critique focused on two aspects of Chinese patriarchy at that time.
 First is directly against traditional Chinese Confucianism, which oppressed women for thousands of years in China's history.
 Traditional Chinese Confucianism defines women's duty and life purpose, which restrain women's basic human rights like working, attending imperial exams (Keju), studying, and equal domestic status.
 Other Chinese feminists at that time also upheld similar objections against Confucianism.
 The second aspect is against the resignification of women in late nineteenth- and early twentieth-century Chinese liberal feminist circles.
 Although society and most Chinese scholars at that time widely judged and rethought the flaws and backwardness of Confucianism, only women in the urban areas gained more rights to improve their social status and living condition.
 The resignification of women still did not equalize the power gap between men and women.
-In He Zhen's ideals. the true liberation had not been realized yet.
+In He-Yin's ideals. the true liberation had not been realized yet.

-He Zhen's 1907 article On the Question of Women's Liberation sharply pointed out facts about marriage in China and the western world.
+He-Yin's 1907 article On the Question of Women's Liberation sharply pointed out facts about marriage in China and the western world.
 She first mentioned that women in the western world have the freedom to divorce, get an education, and stay single.
 Apparently, women in the western world are free, but she defined such freedom as physical and unreal liberation.
 She emphasized that Chinese women's imitation and Chinese feminism that following the western path is wrong.
 She suggested that "吾决不望女子仅获伪自由、伪平等也，吾尤望女子取获真自由、真平等也" ("I absolutely do not want women to gain only false freedom and equality, I especially hope that women gain true freedom and true equality").
 She closed the essay by writing, "Labor is a natural calling for women.
 But everyone, not just poor women.
 When labor is borne only by some poor women, then it is a kind of subservient labor.
 So, in our opinion, if there were the implementation of a system of communalized property, then everyone, whether man or woman, would labor equally..."

+He-Yin also developed the idea of "男女" (nannü), which means "men and women" or "male and female".
+She refers to this term to describe the socially constructed hierarchy between men and women, not the biological difference, even though its name derives from the apparent division of the sexes.
+He-Yin stated in "On the Question of Women's Liberation" that “以為男女有別，乃天地之大經” ("For they considered the differentiation between man and woman to be one of the major principles in heaven and on earth"), that is, the political and moral institutions led by men first regarded the differentiation between men and women as natural and created this phrase.
+She argues in "The Feminist Manifesto" that nannü is not natural or inherent but created through history, customs, social norms, and education.
+According to He-Yin, nannü is the earliest form of inequality because the socially imposed separation of men and women creates a hierarchy that precedes other divisions, which produces further forms of oppression, such as authority relationships, access to resources, and social rules.